tlikonen/tagdb/README.md

             the first line of records' content.
 The first line could be used as record's title.

+      -n TAG ...
+            Count and print how many records match the given TAG(s).

       -c TAG ...
             Create a new database record associated with the given tags.
 If there seems to be data coming from the standard input it will be